nclettiere/ricerco-utils/README.md

     "runtimeVersion": "0.59.1",
     "arch": "x64" # "x64" | "ia32" | "arm64" | "arm"
   }
-# Then you should rebuild the module to apply the changes.
+# Then you should rebuild the module or do an 'npm install' to apply the changes.
 ```

 #### Usage